domainaware/parsedmarc/docs/source/usage.md

 - `maildir`
   - `reports_folder` - str: Full path for mailbox maidir location (Default: `INBOX`)
   - `maildir_create` - bool: Create maildir if not present (Default: False)

+- `webhook` - Post the individual reports to a webhook url with the report as the JSON body
+  - `aggregate_url` - str: URL of the webhook which should receive the aggregate reports
+  - `forensic_url` - str: URL of the webhook which should receive the forensic reports
+  - `smtp_tls_url` - str: URL of the webhook which should receive the smtp_tls reports
+  - `timeout` - int: Interval in which the webhook call should timeout

 :::{warning}
 It is **strongly recommended** to **not** use the `nameservers`